Care Recommendation For Adult Dogs

 Most dogs don’t get nearly enough exercise.
 Poor health, obesity and boredom-related behavior problems often result.

-• Flea Control . . . is essential.
-Preventing fleas with regular use of effective flea products is much less costly than treating a full blown infestation of fleas in your home.
+is essential Preventing fleas with regular use of effective flea products is much less costly than treating a full-blown infestation of fleas in your home.
 DO NOT waste your money on over-the-counter flea products.
 Many do not work and some can even be harmful to your pet.
 Our products provide good control and we will take the time to individualize a flea program to suit your requirements and budget.

 - Never give human medications to your dog without checking with us.

 - Report any changes . . . or problems in your dog’s health or behavior to your veterinarian as soon as possible.
 Diseases or behavior problems usually are more successfully treated the earlier they are addressed.

 - As your dog ages.
 Senior screening with blood and urine tests can help detect many of the problems caused by aging.
 Kidney, liver, heart, arthritis, and dental problems may be detected through various lab tests and X-rays.
 Early detection can lengthen your pet’s life.
 Proper treatment will improve your pet’s quality of life.
 Preventative health care is much more than just vaccinations!
 We are here to help you assist your pet in living a long, healthy life at the lowest cost to you.